Courses with an asterisk (*) are not offered every year.

 LING 232 Language and Society (4)

-General introduction to what languages are like, how they are used and how they vary, focusing on how language interacts with society and culture.
-Some questions that will be addressed include: Why doesn't everyone speak the same language?
+A general introduction to what languages are like, how they are used, and how they vary, focusing on how language interacts with society and culture.
+Some questions that are addressed include: Why doesn't everyone speak the same language?
 Do men and women talk differently?
 What is the relationship between endangered species and endangered languages?
-How does Language influence our thoughts or behaviors?
+How does language influence our thoughts or behaviors?

 LING 233 Language and Mind (4)

-General introduction to what language are like, how they are used, and how they vary, focusing on how language is learned and produced.
+A general introduction to how language and cognition interact, focusing on how language is learned and produced.
 Some questions that will be addressed include: Is language innate?
 Is it unique to humans?
 How is language related to thought or to culture?
+How do we study how language is learned and used?
 How is language represented in the brain?
 How is language acquired in different cultures and different circumstances?

 LING 390 Introduction to Linguistics (4)

-A general introduction to the study of linguistics, including a basic survey of phonology, morphology, syntax, and semantics, brief overview of other topics such as language acquisition and language in social contexts, a brief sketch placing English in historical perspective, and a preliminary examination of principles in modern language study.
+A general introduction to the study of linguistics and the tools for conducting linguistic analysis.
+This course includes a basic survey of phonology, morphology, syntax, and semantics, and a brief overview of other topics such as language in social contexts.
+This course is a prerequisite for many 400 level-courses in the department.

 LING 392 Structure of the English Language (4)